sethrpeiris-swdev/Git-Tutorial/README.md

 # Git-Tutorial

 Welcome one and all to my git tutorial!
-To read the instructions please click [here](/instructions.md)
+To read the instructions, please click [here](/instructions.md)

-## Your Name Here

-- Your sentence here

-## Partner Name Here

-- Your sentence here
+First fun fact about yourself:

+Second fun fact about yourself: